ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 **Interpretation:**
-Break the linkage problem up into pieces that can be tackled separately, and select in each piece which pairs of records to consider, in order to reduce the size of the task and therefore the computation required.
+Breaking the linkage problem up into pieces that can be tackled separately, and selecting which pairs of records to consider in each piece, in order to reduce the size of the task and therefore the computation required.

-Traditional blocking with a blocking key will split the records into blocks (disjoint subsets) and enumerate all possible pairs within each block.
+Traditional blocking, where a blocking "key" is assigned to each record, implements this step by splitting the records into blocks (disjoint subsets) by their blocking key and enumerating all possible pairs within each block.

-More advanced techniques may not create multiple blocks, putting all records into one, but select only some pairs within that block rather than every possible pair.
+More advanced techniques may instead create just *one* block (with all records), and select only some pairs within that block rather than every possible pair.

 Techniques focused on or configured for linkage *between* datasets can avoid enumerating pairs of records within the same dataset.